- Day to Day HR

-In many businesses, especially those moving through a period of growth or transformation, you’ll likely find a mix of employees, contractors and possibly also workers making up the work force.
+In many businesses, especially those moving through a period of growth or transformation, you’ll likely find a mix of employee types, contractors and possibly also workers making up the work force.

 But where we most often see problems occurring for our clients is when relationships have evolved over time.
 It’s two years later, for example, and that freelance copywriter is working 9-5 on your marketing team, getting paid monthly and booking off annual leave like the rest of the organisation.
 The original contractor agreement may no longer be fit for purpose, placing you in breach of your legal employment obligations.